 - Swappable nib units

-The TWSBI Vac700R fountain pen is available at GouletPens.com for $65.
+The TWSBI Vac700R fountain pen is available at GouletPens.com.

 Leave us a comment as well and let us know why you love a particular TWSBI fountain pen.
 We’d love to hear your thoughts.